syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/faqs/how-to-add-and-remove-page-breaks-in-Excel.md

 Page breaks in Excel separate large datasets into different pages for better organization.
 You can add or remove horizontal page breaks using [HPageBreaks](https://help.syncfusion.com/cr/document-processing/Syncfusion.XlsIO.IWorksheet.html#Syncfusion_XlsIO_IWorksheet_HPageBreaks) and vertical page breaks using [VPageBreaks](https://help.syncfusion.com/cr/document-processing/Syncfusion.XlsIO.IWorksheet.html#Syncfusion_XlsIO_IWorksheet_VPageBreaks) with the IWorksheet interface.

-The following code example illsutrates how to add or remove page breaks in a worksheet.
+The following code example illustrates how to add or remove page breaks in a worksheet.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}